 Obtain a DS-2019

-Ask your UMN hosting department to begin the process by following the steps explained on our Inviting a J-1 Scholar page.
+Ask your UMN host department to begin the process by following the steps explained on our Inviting a J-1 Scholar page.
 The first step involves completing and submitting an application to ISSS (to be submitted no later than 2 months before you expect to start your program at UMN).
 ISSS will then process a DS-2019 for you and eligible dependents.
 This takes approximately 2–3 weeks.
-Your hosting department will then mail the DS-2019(s) and supplemental materials to you.
+Your host department will then email the DS-2019(s) and supplemental materials to you.

 Pay the SEVIS Fee

 Apply for your J visa from a U.S. consulate/embassy either in your home country or another post.
 If applying outside your home country, check the embassy/consulate's webpage for any restrictions.

 Follow your local U.S. embassy or consulate’s specific instructions for scheduling an appointment and applying for a J visa.
 Keep in mind that waiting times for an appointment can be lengthy (up to several weeks or longer), especially during the busy summer months.
 Schedule your appointment as soon as possible after receiving your DS-2019.